microsoft/cpp_client_telemetry/docs/EUDB-compliance.md

 empty value `""`.
 This configuration instructs the SDK to run in offline mode.
 All data gets logged to offline storage and not uploaded.
 This setting has the same effect as running in paused state.
 Key difference is that irrespective of upload timer cadence - even for immediate priority events, 1DS SDK never attempts to trigger the upload.
-This spetial configuration option is safer than simply issuing `PauseTransmission` on app start.
+This special configuration option is safer than simply issuing `PauseTransmission` on app start.

 Then application must perform asynchronous EUDB URL detection in its own asynchronous task /